4 min reading Mon Jun 27 2022

 What is a technology supply chain

 Let's consider a business that relies on IT suppliers to provide a service to its customers.
-At the level of IT and technology, all businesses have at least one critical supplier.
+At the level of IT and technology, all companies have at least one critical supplier.
 In reality, it is more likely that there is always a supply chain, which includes both critical suppliers and non-critical.

 This IT-critical supplier could provide hardware, software, and networking equipment.
 At a deeper level, the supplier could be responsible for the maintenance and security of the operating system on employee computers and company servers.
 To make things more complex, the critical IT supplier could use IT services or software from another IT supplier.
 This is called a software supply chain, and the management of software supply chain risks is a topic in itself.